Rutledge M Dennis

 Sociology: Sociology of ideas, theoretical sociology, political sociology, race and ethnic studies, urban communities, the sociology of W.E.B.
 Du Bois

-He is a past president of the Association of Black Sociologists and is currently the editor of Elsevier Publishing Company's Series on Research in Race and Ethnic Relations.
-Some of his many honors and awards include the following: Sigma Rho Sigma Research Award; Boys?
-Clubs of America Community Award; Reise-Melton Cross-Cultural Award; Alpha Phi Alpha Academic and Literary Achievement Award, and more recently, the Joseph S. Himes Distinguished Scholarship Award and the DuBois-Johnson-Frazier Award, presented by the American Sociological Association in 2006.
-He is currently co-advisor of the Tau Chapter of Alpha Kappa Delta Sociology Honor Society.
+He is a past president of the Association of Black Sociologists.His many honors and awards include the following: Sigma Rho Sigma Research Award; Boys Clubs of America Community Award; Reise-Melton Cross-Cultural Award; Alpha Phi Alpha Academic and Literary Achievement Award; the Joseph S. Himes Distinguished Scholarship Award, presented by the Association of Black Sociologists, and the DuBois-Johnson-Frazier Award, presented by the American Sociological Association.